bijalthanawala/ansible/README.md

 # My simple Ansible settings

+The purpose of this exercise is to learn ansible while putting it to use in my own homelab.

+Git logs will also document my improvement journey as this repo will grow from naive compilation of tasks to adopting known best practices.

 ## Following setup required to use this playbook:

 - Create an inventory file.
 An example below: